Langtang, Gosainkunda and Helambu Trek 17 Days

 Tipping

-Tipping is not mandatory in Nepal as most services include a service charge.
-However, if you want to express your gratitude, you are free to offer a tip to drivers, and hotel staff among others.
+Tipping is optional in Nepal, as most services include a service charge.
+However, if you want to express gratitude, you can tip drivers, hotel staff, and others.
 People usually welcome such generosity.
-When it comes to tipping your porters or trekking leaders, use your discretion as per the quality of the services.
-Tip money does not form a part of our employees’ wages.
-However, you can use tipping as a way of showing appreciation for excellent service at the end of the trip.
+When tipping your porters or trekking leaders, use your discretion as per the quality of the services.
+Tip money does not form a part of our employees' wages.
+However, you can use tipping to show appreciation for excellent service at the end of the trip.

 Similar Trips